Nuytemans-Dieter/BetterSleeping/README.md

 # BetterSleeping (29.000+ downloads)
 This repository contains the source code of the **free** version of BetterSleeping.
 It is a Spigot plugin that will make sleeping on servers less of a hassle.
 Useful links:

-- More information can be found on the [(free) Spigot plugin page](https://www.spigotmc.org/resources/bettersleeping-1-12-1-13.60837/ "BetterSleeping's plugin page")
+- More information can be found on the [(free) Spigot plugin page](https://www.spigotmc.org/resources/bettersleeping-1-12-1-13.60837/ "BetterSleeping's plugin page").
+Additional places to download the free version are the PaperMC forums, MC-market and Bukkit.
  - For a setup/configuration guide, please visit our [wiki](https://github.com/Nuytemans-Dieter/BetterSleeping/wiki)
  - Get the premium version on [Spigot](https://www.spigotmc.org/resources/bettersleeping-premium-1-13-1-15.78951/).